-Successful candidates/Participants and alternates may be disqualified without warning for any of the following reasons:
+Successful candidates, shortlist candidates, and alternates may be disqualified without warning for any of the following reasons:

-- 1) When they have committed an inappropriate act or there is substantial reason to believe that they are likely to commit an inappropriate act. - 2) When their application documents contain false statements. - 3) When they do not inform the Embassy or Consulate of Japan of any changes in the information contained in the application documents after submission in a timely manner. - 4) When it is determined that their criminal history renders them unsuitable for participation on the Programme (e.g., DUI (driving under the influence of alcohol and/or drugs), drug or sex crimes, crimes against children, etc.) (inclusive of crimes committed after submission of the application form). - 5) When the Reply Form, Certificate of Health, or other required forms are not submitted by the designated deadlines. - 6) When those who possess multiple nationalities with Japan do not submit the application to renounce Japanese nationality before the Reply Form submission deadline (This excludes alternates.
-However, in the case that an alternate becomes a successful candidate/Participant, they will be required to submit the application to renounce Japanese nationality as soon as possible). - 7) If it becomes clear at a later date that they do not meet the eligibility criteria due to some reason attributable to themselves. - 8) When they do not board the designated flight(s) with the exception of cases due to truly unavoidable circumstances, such as on humanitarian grounds.
+1) If they have committed an inappropriate act or there is substantial reason to believe that they are likely to commit an inappropriate act.

+2) If their application documents contain false statements.

+3) If they do not inform the Embassy or Consulate of Japan of any changes in the information contained in the application documents after submission in a timely manner.

+4) If it is determined that their criminal history renders them unsuitable for participation on the Programme (e.g., DUI (driving under the influence of alcohol and/or drugs), drug or sexual offences, crimes against children, etc.; inclusive of crimes committed after submission of the application form).

+5) If the Reply Form, Certificate of Health, or other required forms are not submitted by the designated deadlines.

+6) If those who possess multiple nationalities with Japan do not submit the application to renounce Japanese nationality before the Reply Form submission deadline (excluding alternates; however, in the case that an alternate becomes a successful candidate, they will be required to submit the application to renounce Japanese nationality as soon as possible).

+7) If it becomes clear later that they do not meet the eligibility criteria due to some reason attributable to themselves.

+8) If they do not board the designated flight(s), except in cases of truly unavoidable circumstances such as on humanitarian grounds.